 4 - Hotel Parq Central, AlbuquerqueBook a Room

 The building that houses Hotel Parq Central in Albuquerque has only been converted into a hotel fairly recently.
-Up until the late 1980s or early 1990s it was actually a hospital.
-Initially it served railroad employees, but was later converted into a psychiatric hospital.
-The patients complained of hauntings back then, with bedsheets apparently being yanked from their bed as the slept!
+Up until the late 1980s or early 1990s, it was actually a hospital.
+Initially, it served railroad employees but was later converted into a psychiatric hospital.
+The patients complained of hauntings back then, with bedsheets apparently being yanked from their bed as they slept!
 Today, hotel guests also report similar occurrences!

 3 - La Fonda on the Plaza, Santa FeCheck Availability

 The La Fonda on the Plaza opened in Santa Fe in 1922, but historical records indicate that there has been an inn of some description on this land since at least 1607.
 Is it any surprise then that the hotel is apparently haunted?

 It is said that at some point a failing salesman took his own life by throwing himself down the hotel well.
 That well is now under the floor of the on-site restaurant.
 There have been many reports of people seeing the apparition appearing in the hotel restaurant and then jumping into the floor as though repeating the moment of his death.